ROOTPWA-Maintainers/ROOTPWA/README.markdown

 #### 1. Branch Layout ####

 The ROOTPWA repository uses the master branch for development, meaning that the latest development version is generally in the master branch.
-For older versions, there are maintenance branches name "_v1", "_v2", etc..
-Versions which are deemed stable are tagged with a version number, e.g. <branch name>.<version number> (e.g. _v1.12).
+For older versions, there are maintenance branches name `_v1`, `_v2`, etc..
+Versions which are deemed stable are tagged with a version number, e.g. `<branch name>.<version number>` (e.g. `_v1.12`).
 Most work is to be done in topic branches whose name should _not_ start with an `_`.
 If you are unsure which branch your work should be based upon, feel free to contact the ROOTPWA developers for support.

 #### 2. Commit Message Format ####